 With the fortunate increase in the number of Humpback Whales off our coast, it is essential that boaters know more about the risks of collision and entanglement (for the sake of whale AND boater safety).

-Our preliminary results conducted in collaboration with DFO show that over 47% of Humpbacks in British Columbia have scarring that shows they have been entangled (>1,000 Humpbacks).
+Our preliminary results, conducted in collaboration with Fisheries and Oceans Canada (DFO), show that over 47% of Humpbacks in British Columbia have scarring that shows they have been entangled (>1,000 Humpbacks).
 This data provides an indication of how very serious the risk of entanglement is.
 It does not reveal how many Humpbacks have died as a result of entanglement.

-For key points on how to avoid collision, please see www.SeeABlowGoSlow.org
+For Canada’s Marine Mammal Regulations and key points on how to avoid collision, please see our page www.SeeABlowGoSlow.org.

 Summary of key points on what to do in case you find an entangled whale:

 - With great urgency, report the entanglement with location.
 In British Columbia call the DFO Incident Line at 1-800-465-4336.
 If you do not have cell service, use VHF Channel 16 (Coast Guard).

 - If at all possible, remain with the whale at a distance until trained help arrives or another boat takes over tracking, otherwise the chances of relocating the whale are greatly diminished

 - Take whatever video/photos are possible but maintain a distance that doesn’t stress the whale.